nourhan24/alx-pre_course/0x01-git/README.md

- this is my second red m
+ this is my second read me